-Dentures – Complete & Partials
+Dentures – Complete and Partials in Valencia, CA

 If you are missing several or all of your teeth, dentures may provide your best option for restoring your dental function and appearance.
 Dentures are artificial teeth, usually made of porcelain or acrylic resin.
 They have a plastic base, colored to resemble your gums, and are available as a full complete set or a partial set.
 Our team at Erik P. Cadra DMD is here to create and fit your new dentures.

 This restorative service begins by taking impressions, or molds of your gums.
 This will establish a model upon which your dentures will be created.
 The process is done in individual steps, and you will have several visits to ensure proper fitment, bite alignment, and appearance.
 At each visit, adjustments will be made.
 In all, you will be seen by our team once a week for four or five weeks.